 Maintenance and Cost Considerations.
 Portions of sidewalks within the curb cut must sustain a higher degree of wear and tear, as they must sustain the higher weight and the impact of the vehicle tires in addition to pedestrians.
-Furthermore, in order to endure the additional weight and impact, sidewalk slabs along the curb cut are required to be six (6) inches thick and therefore the wider the curb cut the higher the construction and replacement cost.
+Furthermore, in order to endure the additional weight and impact, sidewalk slabs along the curb cut are required to be six (6) inches thick instead the typical four (4) inches and therefore the wider the curb cut the higher the construction and replacement cost.